Traum S70

-The Traum S70 is a mid-size crossover utility vehicle (CUV) produced by the Chinese manufacturer Traum since 2017.
+The Traum S70 is a mid-size crossover utility vehicle (CUV) produced by the Chinese manufacturer Traum from 2017 to 2021.

 Overview

 Launched in 2017 for the 2018 model year, the price range of the Traum S70 at launch starts from 81,900 yuan and ends at 115,900 yuan.
 The Traum-branded vehicles are manufactured by Jiangnan Auto, a subsidiary of Zotye.

 Powertrain

 Two engines are available including a 1.5L turbo engine producing 156 hp, and a 1.6L engine producing 116 hp.
 Two gearboxes are also available including a 5 speed manual gearbox, and a 6 speed automatic gearbox.